 Following the MIAME/MINSEQE guidelines, we ask submitters to provide:

 Meta-data: E.g. Background biology of your experiment, aim of the experiment, biological materials/samples used and their characteristics, wet-lab and dry-lab procedures (protocols).

 Raw data files: These are unprocessed data files obtained from the microarray scanner (e.g. Affymetrix CEL files, Agilent feature extraction files) or from the sequencing machine (e.g. fastq files).

-Microarray experiment submitters: Please make sure the format of your raw data files matches one of the accepted formats.
-For Illumina BeadChip microarray experiments, please see this Illumina BeadChip submission FAQ page.
+- Microarray experiment: Make sure the format of your raw data files matches one of the accepted formats.

-Sequencing experiment submitters: Please make sure your raw sequence read files are formatted and prepared according to specifications by the European Nucleotide Archive (ENA) and you've gathered all required information describing your samples/libraries/data files.
-The raw sequence read files must be sent to ArrayExpress via FTP.
-See this specific help page on sequencing submissions for more information.
+- Sequencing experiment: Make sure your raw sequence read files are prepared according to specifications by the European Nucleotide Archive (ENA) and send them to ArrayExpress by FTP.
+You'll also need to gather details about your samples/libraries/data files.
+For more details, see this specific help page on sequencing submissions.

 Processed data files: These are data files generated from the raw data files, often involving e.g. normalisation or background-subtraction.
 In sequencing experiments, the processing can also involve alignment of sequencing reads to a reference genome, calculation of RPKM/FPKM values, etc.